Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 Men can also have soft tissue discomfort, but because of the way they’re built, it’s not usually in such exquisitely tender areas.
 I’ve been told, not that I can personally verify, that men are able to “adjust” themselves so that the critical bits don’t get squished.
 Still, everyone can struggle with problems caused by pressure on important nerves and arteries in various soft tissue in the groin area.

-Soft tissue pain can be eased by fine-tuning bike position and saddle choice, using chamois cream (if the issue is chafing), finding the right bike shorts, and often a combination of all of the above.
+Soft tissue pain can be eased by fine-tuning bike position, using chamois cream (if the issue is chafing), finding the right bike shorts (often less padding is better), choosing a saddle with a cutout or split nose, and often a combination of all of the above.
 Keep reading for all the nitty gritty details.

 Time to Adapt